kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 ### §21.113   Requirement for supplemental type certificate.

-\(a\) If a person holds the TC for a product and alters that product by introducing a major change in type design that does not require an application for a new TC under §21.19, that person must apply to the FAA either for an STC, or to amend the original type certificate under subpart D of this part.
+\(a\) If a person holds the TC for a product and alters that product by introducing a major change in type design that does not require an application for a new TC under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.19   Changes requiring a new type certificate.|§21.19]], that person must apply to the FAA either for an STC, or to amend the original type certificate under subpart D of this part.

-\(b\) If a person does not hold the TC for a product and alters that product by introducing a major change in type design that does not require an application for a new TC under §21.19, that person must apply to the FAA for an STC.
+\(b\) If a person does not hold the TC for a product and alters that product by introducing a major change in type design that does not require an application for a new TC under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.19   Changes requiring a new type certificate.|§21.19]], that person must apply to the FAA for an STC.

 \(c\) The application for an STC must be made in the form and manner prescribed by the FAA.